DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 components.

 ### PHP
 PHP version 7.0 is the minimum supported version.
+7.2 and 7.4 also work.
-7.2 has gotten cursory testing and seems to work fine.
-7.3 and later should work but have not been tested.
+PHP 8.0 has not been tested.

 The following PHP extensions are required.
 They are listed below with their Ubuntu system package names.